Skip to Content

 3. Show proof of identity

-Most families in Oregon with gross income up to 200% of the federal poverty level, about $4,442 a month for a family of three, qualify for food stamps.
+Most families in Oregon with gross income up to 200% of the federal poverty level, or about $4,442 a month for a family of three, may qualify for food stamps.
 There is no asset limit for most households in Oregon.

 Effective October 1, 2025, through September 30, 2026.
-Gross income limit applies to most households, except those in which at least one person is 60 years of age or older, or receives disability income.
+Gross income limit applies to most households, except when at least one member is age 60 or older or receives disability income; in these cases, only the net income test applies.

 How much do I get for SNAP in Oregon?

-For example, a family of three with no income may receive up to $785 in monthly benefits or $485 each month if the family has a net monthly income of $1,000.
+For the period through September 30, 2026, a family of three may receive up to $785 per month with no income or about $485 per month if the family has a net monthly income of $1,000.

-Family SizeSNAP Benefits
+Household SizeSNAP Benefits

 1$298